 9. Nail The Briefing Process

 The digital world helped forge many of the best practices we have for working in hybrid configurations of remote and on-site teams.
-But even still, any team’s effectiveness is only as good as its ability to communicate abstract ideas clearly to one another.
+But even still, any ‘s effectiveness is only as good as its ability to communicate abstract ideas clearly to one another.
 That’s why briefing is so important.

-A good project brief contains enough information to give clear direction without having so much information that it’s stiflingly prescriptive for its audience.
+A good brief contains enough information to give clear direction without having so much information that it’s stiflingly prescriptive for its audience.
 The trick is that there are different kinds of briefs for different purposes.

 10. Be Open To Getting Involved Early

-While the sales process may not agree with your nature, it can be very useful to try to get involved in the project as the scope is being shaped.
-Not only will you have more background when the project does get started, but you can also influence the approach, showcase the value of your PM skills in a business development context, and maybe even advance your career while you’re at it.
+While the sales process may not agree with your nature, it can be very useful to try to get involved in the as the is being shaped.
+Not only will you have more background when the does get started, but you can also influence the approach, showcase the value of your PM skills in a business development context, and maybe even advance your career while you’re at it.

 In addition to these best practices, we have a post providing an overview of a few monthly best practices to add to your PM routine.